Prevent and Treat Sour Crop or Impacted Crop

 Add probiotics, plain (unsweetened) yogurt, or real apple cider vinegar (with ‘mother’) to their food or water on a regular basis to keep their digestive system healthy.

 Keep feed available during the day or feed your flock often so that they are not gorging at mealtime.
-When your birds are underfed of fed infrequently or irregularly they will consume as much food as possible when it’s available.
+When your birds are underfed or fed infrequently or irregularly they will consume as much food as possible when it’s available.
 Over-eating can lead to problems with a pendulous crop.
-(You can try a ‘crop bra’ to prevent food from sitting in their crop and fermenting.)
+(You can try a ‘crop bra,’ which is a fitted vest that prevents food from settling in the crop and fermenting.)

-In addition, chickens will try to obtain the nutrition they need from somewhere and underfeeding may lead them to eat straw or other items that can cause an impacted crop.
+In addition, chickens will try to obtain the nutrition they need from somewhere and underfeeding may encourage them to eat strands of straw or other items that cause impacted crops.

-Give your flock pumpkin seeds, fresh herbs, garlic powder and cayenne pepper to help prevent worm infestations.
-Check their droppings regularly for parasites and worm them promptly when detected.
+Give your flock pumpkin seeds, fresh herbs, garlic powder, and cayenne pepper to help prevent worm infestations.
+Check their droppings regularly for parasites and de-worm them promptly when problems are detected.

 How to Recognize Sour Crop & Impacted Crop